December 21, 2013

 Persian Stuffed Cabbage Leaves-Dolmeh Barg-e Kalam

-To achieve the best results in preparing Persian meals, besides having the basic culinary skills, you'll need to have a sense of appreciation for the creativity, wisdom, care, and labor that goes into most Iranian dishes.
-Along with cooking skills and enthusiasm, you will need a little patience as well.
-Persian food takes time to make but don't let that discourage you.
-In cooking, every ingredient counts and every step is important.
-For those who are pressed for time or are not that into cooking, many classic Persian meals are perfect for any time of the day such as kookoo sibzamini, kookoo sabzi, borani esfenaj, kotlet, noon o panir o gerdoo (bread, cheese, and walnuts) or noon o mast (bread and yogurt).
+To achieve the best results in preparing Persian meals, beyond basic culinary skills, you need a genuine appreciation for the creativity, wisdom, care, and effort that go into most Iranian dishes.
+Along with skills and enthusiasm, a touch of patience is essential.
+Persian food takes time, but don't let that discourage you.
+In Persian cooking, every ingredient counts and every step matters.

 Iranian Dolmeh-ye Barg-e Kalam- Stuffed Cabbage Leaves

-While the tasty dolmeh-ye barg kalam is simmering away in a rich tomato-based sauce on the stove, I think about those before us who prepared meals for their families many centuries ago, cooking food over wood-fires when water could only be reached through قنات - qanat, چاه آب - water wells or چشمه springs.
-Somehow, they managed to preserve and verbally pass on their way of cooking to the next generation to carry on the task of feeding the family.
-I feel strongly about maintaining the authenticity of our recipes as much as we can and do not let them be forgotten, overlooked, or given up by our hectic and hurried lifestyles.
-I leave you with this poem by Saadi Shirazi:
+While the tasty dolmeh-ye barg kalam is simmering away in its rich tomato-based sauce on the stove, I often think about those before us, the generations who prepared meals for their families centuries ago, cooking over wood fires when water could only be reached through قنات - qanat (underground aqueducts), چاه آب (wells), or چشمه (springs).
+Somehow, they managed to preserve their culinary traditions and pass them on, verbally and lovingly, to the next generation, keeping alive the art of feeding both body and soul.

 ابر و باد و مه و خورشید و فلک در کارند تا تو نانی به کف آری و به غفلت نخوری